-This program allows you to earn a Certificate of Proficiency, a qualification that recognizes a focus of study in sustainability-related concepts and practices in areas such as resource development, food systems and designing sustainable communities.
+This program allows you to earn a Certificate during your degree, recognizing a focus of study in sustainability-related concepts and practices in areas such as resource development, food systems and designing sustainable communities.

 - You cannot enter this program directly from high school